SeriousJokes/FTP_Python/README.md

 # FTP_Python
-Simple FTP client written on Python with ftplib
+FTP Client and FTP Server which can transfer files to each other.
+Rewritten with SOCKET library.